Updated: Aug 23

 The Purpose & Perspective of the Birth Atelier

-I have spent the last several years experimenting with several ways to increase the likelihood that individuals felt that they could maintain as many physiological aspects of birth as possible within medical contexts without compromising safety.
-It quickly became clear to me that information alone was insufficient to achieve this.
+I have spent the last several years examining different ways that families can maintain as many physiological aspects of birth as possible in medical contexts without compromising safety.
+It quickly became clear that information alone was insufficient to achieve this.
 This is because many families would learn effectively, but found it difficult to apply their learning.
 It was in response to this, that The Birth Atelier was born.
 Our goal is to not just educate families about pregnancy, birth, and postpartum, but to also equip families with skills that facilitate informed consent.
 Ultimately, the informed consent process is at the heart of all that we do.
 Informed consent not only protects a birthing person's autonomy but also provides the substrate to make decisions that align with their perspective while also taking into consideration the medical context and recommendations from their healthcare provider.
 It is within the informed consent process that we find the balance between support for physiologic birth and safety.

 To pursue this goal with integrity and clarity, it is important to us that we share both our background and founding principles with families considering taking our classes.

-Instead, my background combines the scientific literacy I gained throughout my BSc with almost four years of experience as a doula in Edmonton.
-It is also my background that has provided the foundational principles for the Birth Atelier.
+Instead, my background combines the scientific literacy I gained throughout my BSc with over four years of experience as a doula in Edmonton.
+It is also my background that led me to the foundational principles for the Birth Atelier.

 Our Core Tenets